Why the ‘S’ in ESG is still in focus

 “Investors interested in factoring social issues into their choices can find a growing array of metrics on the progress industries and countries are making,” says Kozy.
-The independent, nonprofit Sustainability Accounting Standards Board, for example, identifies the ESG standards most relevant to specific industries.
-The Social Progress Index, published by the Social Progress Imperative, ranks countries around the world based on issues such as access to the internet, basic education, health care and other factors.
+The independent, nonprofit Sustainability Accounting Standards Board, for example,identify the ESG issues most relevant to specific industries.
+The Social Progress Index, published by the Social Progress Imperative, ranks countries around the world based on issues such as access to clean water, the internet, basic education, health care and other factors.
 And the World Bank’s Sovereign ESG Data Portal, launched in 2019, provides ESG data on countries and regions.

 What could this mean for investors?

-In the end, ESG factors provide investors with an additional dimension to help identify market risks and potential opportunities, and we believe portfolio strategies in the coming years would allocate more capital to assets backed or underpinned by high-sustainability initiatives.
+We believe portfolio strategies in the coming years would allocate more capital to assets backed or underpinned by high-sustainability initiatives.
 Structural dynamics like rising political pressure and regulatory change are additional planks to sustainable investing and capital reallocation.
 Doing well and doing good have become strategic priorities of many firms and the asset managers that invest in them.
-Companies that are most transparent about their goals, and are better at execution, may reward investors.
+Companies that are most transparent about their goals, and are better at execution, may reward investors.1

 While sustainable and impact investing aims to support a healthier society and planet, it’s vital to keep your personal financial goals at the forefront, Kozy says.
 “Things like corporate productivity and earnings still matter, and so do returns.
 That hasn’t changed.”
 Thus, sustainability can be an important consideration when making investment choices but not the only one.
 You also need to think about risk, how much time you have until retirement and other key issues, Kozy believes.